BriChavez/BriChavez/README.md

 &emsp; Next up, is my [interactive Google Data Studio map](https://brichavez.github.io/dbt_world_cup/) and experiment with ELT on the DBT platform. **This one is fun because as you make different selections, all of the graphs and maps update to reflect the related information.** As I am more familiar with ETL, it was an interesting learning experience and super fun to challenge my brain into thinking about pipelines in a different way.
 Playing around in Google Data Studio helped me deeper understand the importance of and how to better clean data.
 And, boy oh boy, did I get intimate with Google BigQuery.

-Hello, my name is Bri.
-I am a creatively logical, yet lateral thinker currently enrolled in the data engineering track at Epicodus.
-I am writing to you today in regards to the position for an entry level data engineer I saw on Indeed.
-One of the things that drove me to data engineering is my love of words and word puzzles.
-The drive to create logic from the chaotic beauty of mass data.
-There is power in words.
-And back end coding is like one big puzzle.
-Although I am still relatively new to the data world, I feel I am at home here.

 </br>